knmoses/DSC-510/README.md

 Introduction to Programming

 ## About
-This project takes an input of a city or zip code and provides the current weather.
+This project takes an input of a city or zip code through the command center and provides the current weather.

 ## File Information
 Python Code: "Weather.py"